circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 ---

 Docker Layer Caching (DLC) can reduce Docker image build times on CircleCI.
-DLC is available on the [Performance and Scale](https://circleci.com/pricing/) usage plans (credits are charged per run job) and on installations of [CircleCI server](https://circleci.com/enterprise/).
+DLC is available on the [Free and above](https://circleci.com/pricing/) usage plans (credits are charged per run job) and on installations of [CircleCI server](https://circleci.com/enterprise/).
 This document provides an overview of DLC in the following sections:

 * TOC
 {:toc}